-Growing enervated from the conversation, Draco stated.
-"All the other women we saved was raped repeatedly.
-What more proof do you need to discern that Ri wasn't touched too?"
+Growing enervated from the conversation, Draco elucidated, "All the other women we saved were raped repeatedly.
+What more proof do you need to discern that Ri wasn't touched, too?"

 "Or the Conqueror just pity the girl."
-Draco retorted.
+Draco challenged.

 "Okay, this happen eleven years ago, right?
-Ri is eighteen now.
-So back then she was seven.
-Isn't that a tad young to be raped, Draco, or was Krykus a sick man?"
-Palaemon inquired.
+Ri is eighteen now, so back then she was seven.
+Isn't that a tad young to be raped Draco, or was Krykus a sick man?"
+Palaemon prompted.

 "I don't believe the bitch is eighteen."
 Draco mumbled.
 "I think she's older than that."

 "Wow."
 Palaemon shook his head again.
 "All this virulence for a disadvantage villager who, either way you cut it, Draco, was abused by Krykus.
 Why do you dislike her so?"